Diffie–Hellman key exchange: Cryptographic explanation

 Only a and b are kept secret.
 All the other values – p, g, g^{a} mod p, and g^{b} mod p – are sent in the clear.
-The strength of the scheme comes from the fact that g^{ab} mod p = g^{ba} mod p take extremely long times to compute by any known algorithm just from the knowledge of p, g, g^{a} mod p, and g^{b} mod p.
+The strength of the scheme comes from the fact that g^{ab} mod p = g^{ba} mod p take extremely long times to compute by any known classical algorithm just from the knowledge of p, g, g^{a} mod p, and g^{b} mod p.
 Such a function that is easy to compute but hard to invert is called a one-way function.
 Once Alice and Bob compute the shared secret they can use it as an encryption key, known only to them, for sending messages across the same open communications channel.

 Of course, much larger values of a, b, and p would be needed to make this example secure, since there are only 23 possible results of n mod 23.
 However, if p is a prime of at least 600 digits, then even the fastest modern computers using the fastest known algorithm cannot find a given only g, p and g^{a} mod p.
 Such a problem is called the discrete logarithm problem.
 The computation of g^{a} mod p is known as modular exponentiation and can be done efficiently even for large numbers.

 Note that g need not be large at all, and in practice is usually a small integer (like 2, 3, ...).